denzylegacy/keyripper-server/README.md

 ## Prerequisites

-Before starting, make sure Python 3.10 or later is installed on your machine.
-If Python is not installed, follow the instructions [here](https://www.python.org/downloads/).
+Before starting, make sure Docker is installed on your machine.
+If Docker is not installed, follow the instructions [here](https://docs.docker.com/get-docker/).

 ## Installation